-Equity finance means that you sell a share of your business to your investor.
-An investor will take a share, based on your business value and the amount of money you are asking for in return.
+With equity finance, you sell a share of your business to your investor.
+The share will be based on the value of your business and the amount of money you’re asking them for.

 Q: What do I need to do before I start the process?

 The next stage is to understand the finance landscape.
-With information about your business and needs in mind, you can work out what might be a good fit and what might not.
+With information about your business and needs in mind, you can work out what might and might not be a good fit.

 Q: How much finance can I get?

-It depends on the type of finance, the lender and your business.
-There are finance options for a few thousand pounds, right up to hundreds of millions.
+There are finance options ranging from a few thousand pounds, right up to hundreds of millions.